apostrophecms/apostrophe-documentation/tutorials/core-concepts/06-modules/01-how-apostrophe-modules-are-structured.md

 layout: tutorial
 ---

+## `lib/modules`: modules in Apostrophze

+Apostrophe is a modular content management system.
+Each meaningful component is broken into its own module, which can then be interacted with or subclassed \(extended\) by other modules in the system.
+Under the hood, modules are powered by [moog](https://github.com/punkave/moog) and [moog-require](https://github.com/punkave/moog-require), but you don't have to understand that right away to build a great website.

+The `lib/modules` folder of your project is where modules created for your own project live.
+And it is also where you can "implicitly subclass" \(i.e. configure or improve upon\) Apostrophe's own modules, whether part of the apostrophe npm module's core or packaged in separate npm modules.

+We've already seen two modules that are extended in your test project's `lib/modules` folder, `apostrophe-assets` and `apostrophe-pages`. `apostrophe-assets` gets some custom [LESS CSS](http://lesscss.org/features/) files, while `apostrophe-pages` contains page templates.

+**Apostrophe modules and npm modules are not the same thing.** One npm module might package several Apostrophe modules that are maintained together as a "bundle."
+You'll see this later when you install the `apostrophe-blog` npm module.

 # How Apostrophe modules are structured

 In this HOWTO, we'll talk about how Apostrophe modules are typically structured.
 Following these naming conventions will improve your own code.